A248/LibertyBans/docs/Punishment-Enforcement_-Lenient,-Normal,-and-Strict-settings.md

-Here's how punishments are enforced.
-I'll use bans in this explanation, but the same can be said for mutes.
+This page explains how punishments are enforced.
+I'll use bans as an example, but the same can be said for mutes.

+Punishment enforcement depends on the `address-strictness` setting you configure.

+## Choosing an Address Strictness

+The default address strictness is `NORMAL`.
+The behavior in other punishment plugins is similar to `LENIENT` in LibertyBans.

+For large servers, there are also [performance considerations](Database-Performance) to choosing the strictness.

 ## User Ban

+On lenient, normal, or stern address strictness:
-The ban applies only to the target user.
+* The ban applies only to the target user.
 That user may change their name, but they will still be banned according to their UUID.

+On strict strictness, user bans are treated as if IP bans.

 ## IP Bans

-How an IP ban is applied depends on the `address-strictness` you configure.
+Behavior depends on the strictness configured.

-Note that if "strict" is used, user bans are treated as if IP bans.

 ### Lenient strictness